PackagePages/LaravelPackage.com/docs/15-publishing.md

 * Exact version: `1.2.3`, will always download `1.2.3`.
 If other packages require a different version of this dependency, composer will throw an error since the requirements for this dependency can not be satisfied.

 * Defined version range (hyphen "-"): `1.0 - 2.0`, translates to `>=1.0.0 <2.1`.
 All packages of version `1.x` are considered valid.
 A more specific range could be defined in the form `1.0.0 - 1.3.0`, which translates to `>=1.0.0 <=1.3.0`.
 All packages of version `1.2.x` will be considered valid.

-## Releasing v1.0.0
-As mentioned in the section on Composer, releases (and thus versions) of your package are tracked through **tags** on the corresponding repository.
-Currently, there is a `dev-master` release available which always points to the latest commit on the `master` branch of the package.
-However, ideally we would like to serve the package in a fixed state to the consumer.
-This is where tags come in, which point to a specific commit.

-To release version `1.0.0` of our package, first create a new tag in GitHub by visiting the "releases" tab and "Create a new release".
-Provide a "Tag version" and "Release title" of `1.0.0` targeted at the current state of the `master` branch (will be pointed to the latest commit).
-Additionally you might provide information regarding this release in the description.
-After clicking "Publish release", Packagist will automatically update and reflect this new version.
-By default, consumers requiring the package without specifying a version will be served the latest tag/version/release which in this case will be `1.0.0`.
-You'll notice when you require this package in your project, the version constraint in `composer.json` will be `^1.0`, allowing `composer update` to download versions up to `1.x` (allowing minor and patch releases) but not `2.x` (major release, containing breaking changes).

-## Releasing a new version
-As you make updates to your package, refer to the semantic versioning while drafting new releases.
-When you create a new tag in the associated git repository, Packagist will automatically be updated.